gomorpheus/morpheus-docs/release_notes/current.rst

 Morpheus Worker
 ===============

-:Worker: - Morpheus Worker v6.3.2 released. v6.3.2 Gateway/Worker is the compatible version for Morpheus v6.3.2 Appliances.
-Previous Gateway/Worker versions must be upgraded to v6.3.2 for compatibility with Morpheus v6.3.2 Appliances.
+:Worker: - Morpheus Worker v6.3.2 released with agent relay.
+Previous Gateway/Worker versions are still compatible with |morphver| but need to upgraded to Worker v6.3.2 for agent relay functionality.
+Note: Set cloud appliance url to worker url for agent relay functionality.

 Embedded Plugins
 ================